Noir Verifier

 self: @TContractState, full_proof_with_hints: Span<felt252>,

-}In order to interact with the endpoint, we need to generate the full_proof_with_hintsarray.
+}In order to interact with the endpoint, we need to generate the full_proof_with_hints array.

 To do so, we need a specific proof for your program.
 But first, Noir requires to specify the inputs of the program in hello/Prover.toml